VFA-81

 Strike Fighter Squadron 81 (VFA-81), also known as the "Sunliners", is a United States Navy F/A-18E Super Hornet strike fighter squadron stationed at Naval Air Station Oceana.
 They are currently assigned to Carrier Air Wing 1.
 Their mission is to conduct prompt and sustained combat operations from the sea.
 The squadron was originally designated VA-66 on 1 July 1955, was redesignated VF-81 the same day, redesignated VA-81 on 1 July 1959, and finally redesignated VFA-81 on 4 February 1988.
+Their radio callsign is Inferno.